-- Implementation Challenge: Establishing effective communication channels and fostering collaboration among teachers, administrators, counselors, and parents to ensure timely reporting and intervention on attendance issues. - Potential Solution: Establish clear communication protocols and guidelines for reporting attendance issues, including the designated channels and timelines for reporting, as well as the individuals or teams responsible for intervention and follow-up.
+- Implementation Challenge: Establishing effective communication channels and fostering collaboration among teachers, administrators, counselors, and parents to ensure timely intervention on student success issues. - Potential Solution: Establish clear communication protocols and guidelines for reporting student success issues, including the designated channels and timelines for reporting and the individuals or teams responsible for intervention and follow-up.